Support for employers of apprentices and trainees

 - The nominated AASN provider.
 Registered apprentices and trainees can view their AASN provider in their myApprenticeship account if they are unsure.

-- Fair Work Ombudsman on 13 13 94, to discuss wages, entitlements and leave arrangements during a suspension of training contract approved under the Further Education and Training Act 2014.
+- Fair Work Ombudsman on 13 13 94, to discuss wages and entitlements and leave arrangements, or the suspending or standing down of an employee, during a suspension of training contract approved under the Further Education and Training Act 2014.